The Third Capacity: Relational Presence

 You need him to engage so you feel less alone.

-And because you need him to be different, you can't actually be with him as he is.
+And when you need him to be different, you can't actually be with him as he is.

 What Happens When You Develop Relational Presence

-When you build the capacity to be present with him without needing him to change, everything shifts.
+When you build the capacity to be present with him without needing him to change, your relationship shifts.

 You Stop Reacting to Everything